hoangsonww/Image-Video-Tools/.github/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](../LICENSE) file for details.

 **NOTE: Direct copying of this project is not prohibited for any purpose.**

-I have spent a lot of time and effort to create this project, so I would appreciate it if you do not copy it directly.
-So, feel free to fork and contribute to this project.

 ## Contact